Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 one does not posesses in-depth knowledge of the topic, it can be then time consuming to then tailor the code for ones own purposes.

-In the process of removing the excessive code, I have reduced half the lines of code in both index.html and style.css files.
+In the process of removing the excessive code, I have reduced half the lines of code in index.html and over 2/3 in style.css files.
+The remaining lines of code where all looked into and, as I have mentioned already, I have learned about functionalities and features (like hero image carousel, etc.), that were in the end not applied to this project.
 However, through trial and error, I found out that certain lines of code, even tough they seemed unrelated, when removed, cause certain parts of website to crash.